nark/wire/README.md

 Wire-Cli-Bot is a command line client for the Wired 2.0 + 2.5 protocol.

 This is the former CLI client "wire" (https://github.com/nark/wire) which has now been extended with bot functions by me.
-It is now controlled via Bash.
-See the file "cmd.sh" which must be located in the ~/.wire folder for details.
+It is controlled via bash.
+See the file "cmd.sh" (which must be located in the ~/.wire folder) for details.

 ## Install Wire-CLI-Bot (UNIX-like systems)

-This tutorial explains how to install and run Wire Client on an UNIX-like operating system.
+This tutorial explains how to install and run Wire-CLI-Bot on an UNIX-like operating system.
 (Linux, BSD, OSX, etc)

 #### Howto install on: